 It was a bit late in the season so it was easy to park and free at the time.
 There were not that many people so we were off to a good start!
 For more details on public transport to Trolltunga en parking possibilities, check this link by Fjord Norway.

-The hike to Trolltunga is almost 30 kilometers and takes roughly 10 hours, because of the altitude meters.
-Taking into account the 10 hours and the altitude, this means the hike to Trolltunga is quite challenging, but the good thing is: this makes sure there are no busloads of tourists!
+The hike to Trolltunga is almost 30 kilometers and takes roughly 10 hours.
+This is mainly because of the altitude meters.
+Taking into account the 10 hours and the altitude, this means the hike to Trolltunga is quite challenging.
+But the good thing about it being a tough hike is: there are no busloads of tourists!
 Even though the hike to Trolltunga can get crowded in summer, you will never have the overcrowded scenes you see elsewhere in the country.

 To keep you motivated and to make you keep reading, this is how the hike start 😉

 You can either climb this cableway if you are very enthusiastic, or take the normal route through the woods 🙂 This was definitely the hardest part of the way and a large part of the altitude meters!
 2 of us were brave enough to conquer the steps, the rest of the group followed the trail through the woods.

-The trek is pretty populair and therefore also quite well sign-posted.
+The Trolltunga hike is pretty populair and therefore also quite well sign-posted.
 We did the hike in October and there were few people on the track.
 There was a little snow already, but not much.
 It was a super sunny day but we were well prepared clothing wise.
 In the mountains you never know, the weather may change all of a sudden!

 In general, it is recommended to only hike this route between June and September so that you won’t encounter snow.
 Between September and October, you can still hike it, but it’s recommended with a guide.
 You don’t want to get lost because you cannot see the signs anymore!
 If you want to go for more winter-like adventures, you may be better off visiting Iceland and its many waterfalls 🙂